-- 1. Add the constraint in the editable constraints grid or open the Set Constraint to Disable Timing Arcs dialog box using one of the following methods: - From the SmartTime Actions menu, choose Constraints > Disable Timing. - Click the icon. - Right-click Disable Timing in the Constraint Browser. - Double-click any field in the Disable Timing grid. - 2.
+- 1. Add the constraint in the editable constraints grid or open the Set Constraint to Disable Timing Arcs dialog box using one of the following methods: - From the SmartTime Constraints Editor, choose Constraints > Disable Timing.

+Click the icon in the Constraints Editor.

+- In the Constraints Editor, right-click Disable Timing and choose Add Constraints to disable timing. - 2.
 Select an instance from your design. - 3.
 Select whether you want to exclude all timing arcs in the instance or if you want to specify the timing arc to exclude.
 If you selected specify timing arc to exclude, select a from and to port for the timing arc. - 4.
 Enter any comments to be attached to the constraint. - 5.
 Click OK.
-The new constraint appears in the constraints list.

-Note: When you choose Commit from the File menu, SmartTime saves the newly-created constraint in the database.
+The new constraint appears in the constraints list. - Note: When you choose Save from the File menu, SmartTime saves the newly-created constraint in the database.